URI CS Education Research:

 Traditional digital textbooks, even interactive ones, present identical content to every learner.
 When a student fails an in-lesson check, nothing changes or more standard content is shown.
 The lesson moves on.
 Gaps compound.

-❌ Without CuraAI
+❌ Without CuraAdapt

 • Every student sees the same lesson content